privacy-scaling-explorations/core-program/2024/MODULE_0.md

 ## Prerequisite Knowledge

-One really useful mental model to learn zero knowledge is to blackbox the concepts so that you don't get intimidated by the complexity of the topic.
-This doesn't mean ignoring the details but rather focusing on understanding the high-level concepts first and diving into the details later.
+A useful approach to learning complex topics is to "blackbox" the concepts.
+This means focusing on high-level ideas first and saving the detailed exploration for later.
+This way, you won't get intimidated by the complexity.

-When you study the topic for the first time, only read the required reading.
-Skip the optional reading unless you are really curious of the details.
-This will help you to understand the topic without getting overwhelmed by the details.
+When studying a topic for the first time, only read the required materials.
+Skip the optional readings unless you're particularly curious about the details.
+This strategy will help you grasp the main concepts without feeling overwhelmed.

 ### A Primer for Zero Knowledge Proofs

 Before we delve into the core content of the module, consider acquainting yourself with some high-level concepts of Zero-Knowledge Proofs.
-The following introductory articles will help you build a strong foundational understanding:
+Skim the following introductory articles to build a strong foundational understanding:

 - [Zero-knowledge proofs | ethereum.org](https://ethereum.org/en/zero-knowledge-proofs/)
 - [A Primer on Zero-Knowledge Proofs 🔏](https://medium.com/hackernoon/a-primer-on-zero-knowledge-proofs-892e6e277142)
 - [Zero Knowledge Proofs: An illustrated primer [Part 1]](https://blog.cryptographyengineering.com/2014/11/27/zero-knowledge-proofs-illustrated-primer/)
 - [Zero Knowledge Proofs: An illustrated primer [Part 2]](https://blog.cryptographyengineering.com/2017/01/21/zero-knowledge-proofs-an-illustrated-primer-part-2/)

-You **DO NOT** have to read all of these articles, they are simply a starting point.
-However, throughout this course, we will provide you with a set of reflection questions to check your understanding.
+Throughout this course, we will provide you with a set of reflection questions to check your understanding.

 :::info
 **🤔 Consider the following:**